BHoM/documentation/docs/Contributing/Editing-the-documentation.md

 ### Customising the ordering of the pages in the menu

-Check the `.pages` file in the `docs` folder.
+You just need to add a `.pages` text file in the specific folder where you want to sort out your pages.
+For an example, see the `.pages` file in the `docs` folder.

-You can customise it according to [mkdocs awesome pages plugin](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin).
+You can edit the `.page` file according to [mkdocs awesome pages plugin](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin#customize-navigation).

 ### Customising the appearance of the documentation